Eek – cold floors!

 Before rushing to the store, take a moment to turn off the circuit breaker and grab a screwdriver because it’s best to remove your old thermostat and bring it with you.
 (That way, you can buy an exact replacement!)
 To accomplish this, detach the cover and loosen all the screws.
 Next, carefully slip out the wires to fully disconnect the unit from the wall.

 Note: If you have a programmable thermostat, it may come with a floor sensor that prevents your heated floors from reaching an undesirably high temperature.
 These sensors can fail and require repair.
 If so, an error warning on the thermostat display screen should appear.

-3. Damaged Mats Or Cables
+3. Damaged Heated Floor Mat Or Cables

-It’s a rare occurrence, but radiant heating cables or mats in an electrical system can become damaged.
+It’s a rare occurrence, but radiant heating cables or heated mats in an electrical system can become damaged.
 This might happen during the installation process or if something heavy is dropped on the floor.
 Cracked tiles can also cause floor heating systems to stop functioning.

-Locating the defective heating cable or mat is very difficult.
+Locating the defective heating cable or heating mat is very difficult.
 The heating element is either sandwiched between the subfloor and finished floor covering or installed beneath rough flooring.
 Call a Calgary-based radiant floor technician to inspect the entire floor and gain access to the heating cable or electric mat that is causing the problem.

 4. Damaged Zone Valves

 A hydronic radiant system is dependent on several valves that regulate the circulation and temperature of the water flowing through the pipes.
 If these valves break or bend, it will impact the performance of your heated floor.